Sean and Mary were stuck in traffic at the Ballard bridge, which had just opened to allow a ship to pass. Sean’s phone rang and Mary picked up.

-“There is evidently some documentation with them, as well as letters from a prominent art dealer in the thirties.
+“There is evidently a fair amount of documentation with them, as well as letters from prominent art dealers in the thirties.
 I think that with the story of her life and her disappearance they’ll create a sensation.
 We won’t go into the story of her resurrection—who would believe it?”

 “How is Mary doing, with the baby?” asked Tina.

 “Good, I’ll let you talk to her.
 The traffic is moving again, I’ve got to start driving,” said Sean, as he handed the phone back to Mary.

 “Hi, Tina,” said Mary, “I’m doing well.
 The Baby’s kicking a lot now.
 I’m going to have bruised ribs.”

 “About six or seven weeks.
 At least, that’s what they said at the clinic,” Mary said, “It seems like I’ve been pregnant for years.”

 “The ultimate irony,” said Mary, “How’s Edwin doing?
 When are you two getting married?”

 “Ha ha.
 He’s doing as best as we can hope for.
 He’s a little hard of hearing but can still get around.
 He goes down to his store Thursdays, Fridays and Saturdays.
 He even sells something once in a while.
 We still use his apartment when we need some privacy, the assisted living is nice, but, well you understand.”